zal-ghost/linux-ghost-v6.0/Documentation/networking/devlink/devlink-trap.rst

      - ``drop``
      - Traps packets that the device decided to drop in case they hit a blackhole nexthop
+   * - ``dmac_filter``
+     - ``drop``
+     - Traps incoming packets that the device decided to drop because the destination MAC is not configured in the MAC table and the interface is not in promiscuous mode

 Driver-specific Packet Traps
 ============================